mikesigs/academic-kickstart/content/post/building-azure-functions-with-precompiled-fsharp/index.md

 - Add logging
 - Make it POST and parse some JSON out of the `req.Body`
 - Add some error handle, note the need for `:> IActionResult`
+- Create a `Functions.fs` file to contain the attributed functions, put the meat of the functions somewhere else
+- Talk about the compiled output (the function.json files)